SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-rna-vaccines.md

 read his piece, since he probably explains things better than me.

 What struck me was how much of all this engineering has come to light in just the last couple of years.
-Enormous preparation on mRNA vaccines and knowledge of the previous coronavirus outbreaks (MERS and SARS) meant that we had just exactly the right tools, at the right time, in the right hands.
+Enormous preparation on RNA vaccines and knowledge of the previous coronavirus outbreaks (MERS and SARS) meant that we had just exactly the right tools, at the right time, in the right hands.